Paddling time: 60-75 minutes

 The final bridge of this journey is Magdalene Bridge, with Magdalene College on your left.
 At this point you’re back in the bustle of the city at Quayside with its bars and restaurants and Scudamore’s punting station.
 Here you have a choice – turn around and complete the tour back to the start, or continue to Jesus Green lock, another 300m or so downriver.
 If you want to break the tour half way then it’s worth continuing as on a nice day Jesus Green is a great place to pull up on the river bank.Further information

 All craft paddling The Backs, including paddle boards, are required to be registered with the Cam Conservators, who look after the River Cam between Mill Pond and Bottisham Lock to the north of the city.
 Membership of British Canoeing will suffice, but in addition the Cam Conservators require your membership number to be displayed on your board.
 Think about a temporary solution if you’re paddling this tour as a one-off.
+It’s worth noting there are no day passes issued by the Cam Conservators (only annual £55 passes) so British Canoeing annual membership is your best and most cost-effective option.

 For a handy map of The Backs including some of the highlights along the route visit the Scudamore’s Punting Company website.